parkermac/LO/extract/tef2/README.md

 There can be more than two layers!

+[NOTE: I think this is where I should add the Qprism time series as a convenience.]

 ---

 `bulk_plot.py` is for making plots of all the bulk fields, showing both the multi-layer results of `bulk_calc.py` and the results of pushing them into two layers.